||Address: Institute of Psychiatry, Faculty of Medicine Ain Shams University,

 - 2- According to the "terms of reference of the section", membership is strictly for medical school graduates who fit the criteria of ECPs definition.
 To apply for membership, short CV accompanied by a letter, explaining why joining the section is requested, must be sent to the Secretary of the section (Dr. Felipe Picon: email@example.com) and a copy to firstname.lastname@example.org .
 The board will then review the request and decide.
 The board has the right to deny any applicant the membership if not qualified for the section.

-For the section terms of reference please click here.
+For the section terms of reference July 2015 click here.